 In the industry of floor demolition, thanks to advancements in floor scraping technology, there are many tools at your disposal.
 You are able to use battery, propane, or electric versions of equipment to accommodate all types of job sites.
 There are two main types of removal machines that are most popular for contractors and rental companies; Walk-Behind floor scrapers and Ride-On machines.

 When you are looking into these units, it can be challenging to determine which model would be best suited for your business.
 At the end of the day, your business needs to be profitable, which means you need to be mindful of the up-front costs and potential production rates you will get out of each potential piece of equipment.

 So, how to choose?

-TYPE OF FLOOR YOUR REMOVING
+TYPE OF FLOOR YOU are REMOVING

-If you are a rental company with customers who are doing all types of floor removal, I would still start with a walk behind removal machine.
-However, make sure that you buy a top of the line unit that can still handle some tough materials.
-It won’t be as productive as the Ride on scrapers, but it will still keep your customers happy.
+If you are a rental company with customers who are doing all types of floor removal, I would still start with a walk-behind removal machine.
+However, make sure that you buy a top-of-the-line unit that can still handle some tough materials.
+It won’t be as productive as the Ride-On scrapers, but it will still keep your customers happy.
 If you cheap-out on a lower range unit, you may risk the chance of customers bringing it back because it won’t actually remove the floor properly.

 It’s really that simple!
 Evaluate your business and remember these 3 points and you will be on your way to getting a unit that will fit your needs.